MStamirski/Faces/README.md

 Here we have some functions, changed comparing to described above, in order to deal with multilabel prediction.

 #### Notebooks "Model - ..."
-There are several notebooks with analogous structure, where a Sequential model (keras library) is built, trained and tested - for each one of all labels.
+There are several notebooks with analogous structure, where a Sequential model (keras library) of neural network is built, trained and tested - for each one of all labels.
 The structure of models is a result of some trials.
 All of them contain 3 convolutional layers.
 They were trained in 20 epochs, with "adam" optimizer and "binary crossentropy" loss function.
 History of training is shown on diagrams, as well as results of predictions.

 #### Notebook "Model - all"
+In this notebook a multilabel classification was performed.
+The main problem to solve was how complicated the model should be compared to models of previous tasks.
+Number of filters in convolutions and units in dense layer should be multiplied by 5?
+To check it out I used a Hyperband tuner from keras_tuner library.
+It performed a set of trials with combinations of different values of model hyperparameters.
+Finally it turned out that there is a synergy between labels.
+Number of filter in first two convolutions was doubled, in third one was more than quadrupled, but number of units in fully connected layer was multiplied almost by 5.
+F1 score after tuning was equal to 0.92 (before tuning almost the same, but best threshold was 0.35).

+#### Notebook "Model - all - PyTorch"
+The PyTorch library is more difficult to manage.
+To